WHY ARE YELLOW JACKETS SO AGGRESSIVE THIS TIME OF YEAR?

-If you've ever been attacked by a swarm of yellow jackets, you might be tempted to believe that these insects are bad tempered.
-These are insects that quickly mobilize, give chase for several yards, go around obstacles, and even wait--in a frenzy--for anyone who thinks it is a good idea to jump in the water to hide from them.
+Yellow jackets are insects that quickly mobilize into a swarm of yellow jackets, give chase for several yards, go around obstacles, and even wait--in a frenzy--for anyone who thinks it is a good idea to jump in the water to hide from them.
 Trust us when we say--they can wait longer than you can hold your breath--unless you're David Blaine.
 So what makes yellow jackets so angry?

 It isn't anger that makes them chase you, sting you, and buzz around like they're losing their minds.
 The reason yellow jackets act this way is connected to the fact that they are a social insect.

 What is a social insect?
 These are insects that work together for a common purpose.
 When you see a line of ants bringing food back to their ant hill, it is because they are socially wired to work together in this way.
 When you see a swarm of termites fluttering around a streetlight, it is because each individual termite is wired to be part of the swarm--sort of like humans are wired to be on the football team or in the band.

 Social insects don't just work together to get food for their nests, they also work together to defend them.
 Anyone who has ever sat on a fire ant nest knows this.
 Those ants don't care how big you are.
 They are compelled to work together in the defense of their home.

 Yellow jackets are the same way.
 Each individual in a yellow jacket nest isn't too much of a threat to anyone on its own; but as a group, they can be extremely threatening.
 And yellow jackets don't have the limitations that some bees have.
 They can sting multiple times without losing their stingers or dying.